User Interface

 -

-Status message of the clangd extension (used for IntelliSense).
+Status message of the clangd extension that provides smart features.

 -

-You can inspect errors and warnings for a context set.
-For active projects in the context set, errors and warnings display when you move your cursor over the Context Set in the status bar.
-The indicator is red for errors and yellow in case of warnings.
-Click the indicator to open the Output tab for the CMSIS Solution category.
-If you previously closed the Manage Solution view, then this action also re-opens the view.
+You can inspect errors and warnings for the active csolution project when you move the cursor over the Target Set in the status bar.
+The indicator is red for errors and yellow for warnings.
+Click the indicator to open the Output - CMSIS Solution panel and the Manage Solution view.

 -

-The Arm Tools Environment Manager extension shows information about the tools installed.
-Move your mouse over Arm Tools to review the list.
+The Arm Tools Environment Manager extension downloads, installs, and manages software development tools.
+Move your mouse over Arm Tools to review the current list of installed tools.
 Click Arm Tools to get more options.

 -